J. M. Dent: J.M. Dent and Company, later J.M. Dent & Sons

 In 1888, Dent founded the firm of J.M.
 Dent and Company (the name was changed to J.M.
 Dent & Sons in 1909) and began publishing at 69 Great Eastern Street, London.
 Dent's first production, Charles Lamb's Essays of Elia, was edited by Augustine Birrell and illustrated by Herbert Railton, followed in 1889 by Goldsmith's Poems and Plays.
-Works by Jane Austen, the Bronte sisters, Geoffrey Chaucer, Daniel Defoe, Maria Edgeworth, Henry Fielding, Samuel Johnson, Lord Tennyson, and W. B. Yeats followed between 1889 and 1894.
+Works by Jane Austen, the Brontë sisters, Geoffrey Chaucer, Daniel Defoe, Maria Edgeworth, Henry Fielding, Samuel Johnson, Lord Tennyson, and W. B. Yeats followed between 1889 and 1894.
 These early editions were produced in limited quantities on handmade paper and enjoyed some commercial success.

 The company achieved success by selling cheap editions of the classics to the working class.
 Dent's first major production, the Temple Shakespeare series, was established in 1894.

 Around 1896, Dent began publishing high-quality limited editions of literary classics in the Temple Classics series, followed in 1906 by Everyman's Library, a series of 1000 volumes.
 Although not a new idea, what set Everyman's apart from earlier series was its scope.
 He was able to build a new factory and offices in Covent Garden with the profits.

 Among the impressive volumes that came from Dent was The Pilgrim's Regress, the spiritual autobiography of C. S. Lewis, published in 1933.

 Eventually, Dent's publishing activities expanded to include textbooks, children's books, educational books, self-help books, and travel guides.
 Dent remained in the forefront of the publishing field by expanding sales to foreign markets, including Australia, Canada, France, New Zealand, South Africa, and the United States.
 Toronto House was founded in 1913.

-J.M.
-Dent's second son, Hugh R. Dent, served as director of J.M.
-Dent & Sons between 1926 and 1938, taking his elder brother George's place when he left for New Zealand due to haemorrhage of the lungs and served there as vicar in the Anglican church.
+J. M. Dent's second son, Hugh R. Dent, served as director of J.M.
+Dent & Sons between 1926 and 1938, taking his elder brother George's place when George left for New Zealand due to haemorrhage of the lungs and served there as vicar in the Anglican church.

 W. G. Taylor, brother of Frederick Lewis Taylor, abbot of Ramsgate, served as director of J.M.
 Dent & Sons between 1938 and 1963.
-Taylor's editorial and personal correspondence with best-selling authors is kept in the Dent & Sons' archive in the University of North Carolina's Rare Book Collection, and contains among others correspondence with authors Robert Gibbings and Ronald A. Knox, politician Walter Nash, the Vatican, and several publishing companies.
+Taylor's editorial and personal correspondence with best-selling authors is kept in the Dent & Sons' archive in the University of North Carolina's Rare Book Collection, and contains correspondence with authors Robert Gibbings and Ronald A. Knox, politician Walter Nash, the Vatican, and several publishing companies, among other papers.